ProSolo/benchmarking_prosolo/analysis_pipelines/README.md

 Sorry for the inconvenience -- this is the only way we found to make this work.
-Once this is in place, check `SCAN-SNV/Dong2017/run_scansnv.bash` for the exact command that was run for that dataset and run the `Laehneman2017` dataset accordingly.
+Once this is in place, check `SCAN-SNV/Dong2017/run_scansnv.bash` for the exact command that was run for that dataset and run the `Laehneman2017` datasets accordingly.
 Please note, that the respective main pipeline for that dataset will have to have run up to the point where the necessary BAM files have been generated.
+Please also note, that the recent installation problems seem to have created dependency issues for using `r-tibble` in the analysis of SCAN-SNV results.
+We were thus unable to process SCAN-SNV results systematically for the `Wang2014` dataset and excluded it from this analysis.